 If you are looking for advice, please contact us:

-via the form
+via the application form

-phone +48 503 979 758 during the office hours.
+Phone +48 503 979 758 during office hours.

 For non-consultation matters, please email: office@migrant.poznan.pl